Owase: History

-The city of Owase was established on June 20, 1954, by the merger of the town of Owase with the surrounding villages of Sugari and Kuki and the villages of Kitawauchi and Minamiwauchi (both from Minamimuro District).
+The city of Owase was established in June 1954, by the merger of the town of Owase with the surrounding villages of Sugari and Kuki and the villages of Kitawauchi and Minamiwauchi, both from Minamimuro District.

 Government

 Owase has a mayor-council form of government with a directly elected mayor and a unicameral city council of 10 members.
 Owase, collectively with the towns of Kihoku, contributes two members to the Mie Prefectural Assembly.
 In terms of national politics, the city is part of Mie 4th district of the lower house of the Diet of Japan.

 Economy

-Due to its location, Owase is mainly supported by its commercial fishery and forestry industries.
+Owase is mainly supported by its commercial fishery and forestry industries.
 Yellowtail, amberjack, Japanese horse mackerel, sauries, sea bream and bonito are among the fish landed at Owase.
 Japanese cypress and cryptomeria trees are found in abundance here in the mountains.

 Education

-Owase has five public elementary schools and two public middle schools operated by the city government and one public high school operated by the Mie Prefectural Department of Education.
-The prefecture also operates one special education school for the handicapped..
+Owase has five public elementary schools and two public middle schools operated by the city government.
+One public high school is operated by the Mie Prefectural Department of Education.
+The prefecture operates one special education school for the handicapped.